pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

 Process applications
 ====================

-Second, let's define an application which can pull and process the domain events of the ``DogSchool`` application from its notification log.
+Second, let's define an application which counts tricks added in the ``Dog`` aggregates, by processing the domain events of the ``DogSchool`` application.
 The ``Counters`` class below is an event processing application.
 It extends the library's :class:`~eventsourcing.system.ProcessApplication` class.

 The most important thing that needs to be defined when processing domain events is a policy function.